Ahmong/inspect-loader/README.md

 # inspect-loader
-Print the output of last loader and return it as it is.
+Print the output of last loader and return the output as it is.